rackerlabs/design-system/_component_design/key-value-pairs.md

 <div class="hxRow" markdown="1">

-{% column left:"hxCol-12 hxCol-xs-12 hxCol-sm-12 hxCol-md-12 hxCol-lg-12" %}
+{% column left:"hxCol-4 hxCol-xs-12 hxCol-sm-12 hxCol-md-4 hxCol-lg-4" %}

 ## Vertical layout

 Use vertical key-value pairs when you position multiple pairs beside each other on the body of a page.
-Vertical key-value pairs list the key label above the data value at a maximum width of four columns on the Helix grid.
-Do not place more than three vertical key-value pairs on a page.

 {% endcolumn %}